 - Marketplace platforms provide flexibility in terms of choice.
 Since you don’t need to invest in production, you’re flexible enough to choose niche, industry, or product specifics.

-As a marketplace owner, you are not the one in charge of product quality.
-However, you can provide users with extra functionality, enabling them to value the product they buy by themselves.
+One of the significant benefits of creating a marketplace is that it bridges the gap between multiple suppliers or service providers.
+Clients are more likely to employ a platform with a large number of customizable options so they can purchase what they want without limiting to a single vendor.
+Moreover, as a marketplace owner, you are not the one in charge of product quality.
+By providing users with extra functionality, you enable them to value the product they buy by themselves.
 For instance, build a rating system or allow them to post a product’s review (text, photo, video) to get another significant advantage.

 Follow these steps to find out how to create a marketplace: